 - 2. Islands.
 Gasoline pumps or islands shall not be located closer than thirty (30) feet to any street right-of-way. - 11-410.
 Signs, Billboards, and Other Advertising Structures.
 These requirements are established to regulate advertising structures in order to insure light, air, and open space, to reduce hazards at intersections, and to protect property values of the entire community.
 The regulations for signs and other advertising structures are enumerated below: - 1.
 General Regulations.
 In any zoning district the following general regulations shall apply as well as the regulations in Chapter XXIII, "Signs and Outdoor Displays," of the Standard Building Code as adopted by the Town of Pittman Center, Tennessee. - a.
 No sign shall be erected or maintained where, by reason of its position, wording, illumination, size, shape, or color, it may obstruct, impair, obscure, interfere with the view of, or be confused with, any authorized traffic control sign, signal, or device. - b.
 No illuminated sign shall be permitted within fifty (50) feet of property in any residential district unless the illumination of such sign is so designed that it does not shine or reflect light onto such property. - c.
 Signs or devices which rotate, move, flash, reflect, blink, or appear to do any of the foregoing are prohibited unless required by law or utilized by a governmental agency. - d.
 No sign shall overhang any public sidewalk. - e.
 Professional signs shall not exceed four (4) square feet in area. - f.
-Temporary signs, such as for sale signs, shall not exceed (8) square feet in area. - g.
-No off-premise signs are allowable, unless specifically authorized by this ordinance. - h.
-No portable signs are allowable, only permanent wall, projecting, or freestanding signs are permitted. - i.
-No banners, pennants or balloons are allowed. - j.
+No off-premise signs are allowable, unless specifically authorized by this ordinance. - g.
+No portable signs are allowed, except as permitted under Chapter IV, subsection 11-410.2(e). - i.
 Except as otherwise provided, no sign whether temporary or permanent, except by a public agency, is permitted within any street or highway right-ofway.